theiagen/bioforklift/docs/interfaces/terra2bq_classes.md

 - **config** (Dict[str, Any]): Configuration dictionary
 - **destination_bucket** Optional GCS bucket path where sequence files should be transferred (e.g., "gs://bucket-name/optional/folder/path" or "bucket-name/optional/folder/path")
 - **preserve_path_structure** If True (default), preserve the original file path structure; if False, place files directly in the destination bucket/folder
+- **skip_transferred** Specific option for transient configs, where if set to true will skip configurations that already had their data transferred and will mark current config as transferred after data is submitted

 #### Returns:
 - Dictionary with processing results (combined results from download and process operations)